slaclab/ml_xpfs/examples/README.md

-This is a readme for the examples folder.
+This folder contains code for training the ML model as well as for inference and uncertainty quantification.